edwardshturman/site/app/projects/compsigh.md

 ## The alternate path

 Computer science is the fastest-growing major at the University of San Francisco.
 It was to my surprise, then, that when I joined USF in 2021, *there was no general CS club on campus*.
-There was no culture around doing anything social — let alone learning & building together.
+Despite the friendly, small department where you can get to know some really great people — not least of which our professors — there was no culture around learning & building together, or doing anything social.

 As Matthew Stanciu of Purdue Hackers — an organization I deeply admire — poignantly notes in his essay, [Galactic Empire](https://blog.purduehackers.com/posts/galactic-empire), the majority of collegiate computer science orgs are structured for the default path.